leafac/leafac.com/prose/email-migration/index.md

 </aside>

 <aside markdown="1">
 Ignore warnings about insecure connections.
-We setup Dovecot insecurely on purpose because it is simpler and sufficient—the email migration is local.
+We setup Dovecot insecurely on purpose because it is simpler and sufficient—the email server should only be available for the local machine.
 </aside>

 <aside markdown="1">